Probing the Morphology of Polarized Emission Induced by Fluctuation Dynamo using Minkowski Functionals: Algorithm for computing Minkowski functionals

 \subsection{Test of the algorithm}

-To test the performance of the algorithm in determining $A$ and $P$ and their errors, we generate smooth, 2-D intensity profiles given by, \EQ I(r) = 2 - \left(\frac{r}{R}\right)^\alpha. \EN Here $r$ is the radial distance from the centre of the image, and the exponent $\alpha$ determines the gradient (steepness) of the profile at the characteristic radius $r=R$.
-Note that, Eqn.~\ref{eq:test_profile} implies that the intensity profiles have circular symmetry, and therefore the structure being investigated have circular cross-sections that always have $F=1$.
+To test the performance of the algorithm in determining $A$ and $P$ and their errors, we generate smooth, 2D intensity profiles given by, \EQ I(r) = 2 - \left(\frac{r}{R}\right)^\alpha. \EN Here $r$ is the radial distance from the center of the image, and the exponent $\alpha$ determines the gradient (steepness) of the profile at the characteristic radius $r=R$.
+Note that Equation~(\ref{eq:test_profile}) implies that the intensity profiles have circular symmetry, and therefore the structure being investigated have circular cross sections that always have $F=1$.

 We set the intensity threshold at a value $I_{\rm thres} = 1$.
 This suggests that structures have radius $R$, and the gradient $\partial I/\partial r = -\alpha/R$ at the edge ($r = R$).
 The distances are measured in units of the pixel side length.
-Next, for a given $R$, we generate a $3R\times3R$\,pixel$^2$ image, and the origin, $r=0$, is defined at the centre-pixel.
+Next, for a given $R$, we generate a $3R\times3R$\,pixel$^2$ image, and the origin, $r=0$, is defined at the center pixel.
 Then the connected component for our test cases forms a circle centered at the origin, which spans $R$ pixels between the origin and the edge of the circle.
-While '$A$' can be approximated quite well at higher resolutions by simply counting the number of cells inside a contour, accurate estimation of '$P$' is sensitive to the details of the contouring process.
-To this end, using our algorithm we focus on computing $P$ and compare it with the expected value of $2\uppi R$.
+While "$A$" can be approximated quite well at higher resolutions by simply counting the number of cells inside a contour, accurate estimation of "$P$" is sensitive to the details of the contouring process.
+To this end, using our algorithm, we focus on computing $P$ and compare it with the expected value of $2\uppi R$.